 If you’re a middle school teacher, particularly in the Northeast, you may want to check out the New England League of Middle Schools.
-A good friend of mine works there, and I know that the League puts on some good professional development sessions.
+A good friend of mine worked there, and I know that the League puts on some good professional development sessions.
 If I taught middle school and could get away for the League’s annual conference, I definitely would.

 At this point, I don’t know how I discovered the Learning Policy Institute: I don’t know much about it other than I found a note in one of my Moleskines directing me to add it to this section of Mark’s Text Terminal.
 I’m certain I gleaned it from a book I read for professional development, but I read enough of this kind of stuff that I don’t remember which one.

 Books Worth Reading for Professional Development

 First of all, for my own records, I want to post links to Modern Library’s Top 100 Novels of the Twentieth Century as well as Modern Library’s 100 Best Nonfiction Books of the Twentieth Century.
 These lists, I am well aware, are controversial.
 Nonetheless, I think them important, and for my own purposes (and maybe yours as well), I want them close at hand.

 Here’s a list of reference books that have informed my instructional planning and teaching practice for the struggling learners I’ve served over the course of my career.
 Below here, I’ve written brief annotations of those I consider vital to building instructional materials for learners with challenges.